malyshevn/malyshevn/README.md

 * 🌍  I'm based in Ulyanovsk, Russia
 * ✉️  You can contact me at [malyshevceo@yandex.ru](mailto:malyshevceo@yandex.ru)
-* 🧠  I'm learning SQL, Django and OOP
+* 🧠  I'm currently learning SQL, Django and OOP

 ### Skills